per1234/esparto/README.md

  Serial.printf("USER: ENCODER 1 STEP %s\n",hilo ?
 "CLOCKWISE":"ANTICLOCKWISE");
 }
 ```
-What could be simpler?
-Remember, you can still do your own pin handling in checkHardware if you really want to…
+Remember, you can still do your own pin handling in `checkHardware()` if you really want to…

 ## Asychronous task, timers, scheduling etc